hazelcast/hazelcast-nodejs-client/README.md

 from the current working directory.
 3. Default configuration: If all of the above methods fail, the client starts with the default configuration.
 The default configuration is programmatic.
 If you want to override the default configuration declaratively, you need to create a `hazelcast-client.json` file in your working directory.
-If you want to have an example for this file, you can find `hazelcast-client-default.json` and `hazelcast-client-sample.json` files in the Github repository.
+If you want to have an example for this file, you can find `hazelcast-client-default.json` and `hazelcast-client-sample.json` files in the GitHub repository.

 Following is a sample JSON configuration file: